Triente brings together strategy, analytics, and research to help leaders find the move worth making.

 Read case study →Research & Perspective

 A few tools we've built and maintain.
 Each one shows how public data, modern APIs, and a small amount of AI can compress a long research cycle.
-Each illustrates a method.
-One reads the national mood; two apply it to banking.
-The same method goes deeper inside a client engagement, applied to your data.
+Each illustrates a stage of getting a decision right.
+One assembles the facts of an industry.
+One reads what widely followed measures mean when brought together.
+One is a working model of an industry where the players respond.
 Short articles on the work live in the articles section, and anonymized examples of client engagements and operating work live in the case studies.

 Interactive Demonstration · Public Data